CadenFinley/CJsShell/README.md

 ## CJ's Shell

 CJ's Shell (cjsh) is a custom login shell with out of the box power.
-It comes with features like a built in AI assistant who only offers help when you ask for it, a super power plugin engine with a super versitile, language agnostic plugin api, super customizable themes, and a vibrant color engine.
+It comes with features like a built-in AI assistant who only offers help when you ask for it, a powerful plugin engine with a versatile language-agnostic plugin API, highly customizable themes, and a vibrant color engine.

 > ⚠️ **WARNING**: This project is still in active development.
-There are known bugs.
-Please do not use this unless you are okay with random issues maybe. idk open a pull request or issue if you run into them thanks
+There may be occasional bugs.
+Please report any issues you encounter by opening a pull request or issue.

+## Why Choose CJ's Shell?

+### Comparing cjsh with bash, zsh, and fish

+CJ's Shell combines the familiarity of traditional POSIX shells with modern developer-focused features:

+#### Key Differences

+- **Built-in AI Assistant**: First-class AI integration with context-aware code assistance, file searching, and multi-model support directly in your terminal—no external plugins required.
+- **Dynamic Plugin Engine**: Language-agnostic plugin API with compiled shared libraries, centralized management, and event hooks for deep integration—beyond just "sourced" scripts.
+- **Rich Theme System**: JSON-based themes with segmented prompts, dynamic variables (git status, CPU/memory usage), and right-aligned fields managed through a built-in theme command.
+- **Batteries Included**: Built-in commands for enhanced `ls`, version checking, updates, and plugin/theme management without external dependencies.
+- **Modern Interactive Experience**: Syntax highlighting, programmable completions, and clean configuration files with clear separation between login and interactive settings.
+- **Self-Updating**: Built-in `--update` and `--check-update` commands to stay current without relying on package managers.

+#### Core Similarities

+CJ's Shell maintains compatibility with familiar shell concepts:
+- Standard tokenization, quoting, and escaping
+- Environment variable expansion and tilde expansion
+- Pipelines, I/O redirection, and background jobs
+- Logical operators and command separators
+- Basic shell functions and aliases
+- Core built-ins like `cd`, `exit`, `export`, and `history`

+### Why Developers Choose cjsh

+- **Streamlined Workflow**: AI assistance and rich tooling directly in your terminal means fewer context switches and external tools.
+- **Extensibility**: The formal plugin API lets you create powerful integrations in multiple languages, not just shell scripts.
+- **Modern UX with Familiar Syntax**: Enjoy advanced features without abandoning the POSIX syntax you already know.
+- **Consistent Cross-Platform Experience**: Works consistently across macOS, Linux, and Windows (via WSL).
+- **Customization Without Configuration Hell**: Structured JSON themes and clean plugin management eliminate fragile shell script hacks.

 ## Installation